Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: A perturbative expansion around a standard cosmology model

 where

-We define the power-spectrum $\Plo^{[j]}, \Pnlo^{[j]}, \Pnnlo^{[j]}$ at LO, NLO and NNLO for each model $j$, as in Eqs.~\eqref{eq:Plo}-\eqref{eq:Pnnlo}.
-Again, we remind the reader that we are neglecting the dependence on cosmology of the counterterm coefficients, which trivially factors out of the loop integrals.
+and $\Pcal_{r\rm-loop}^{[j]}$ for $r = 1,2$ are defined in \eqn{uvirintdefs}.
+We define the power spectrum $\Plo^{[j]}$, $\Pnlo^{[j]}$, $\Pnnlo^{[j]}$ at LO, NLO and NNLO for each model $j$, as in Eqs.~\eqref{eq:Plo}-\eqref{eq:Pnnlo}.
 Since physically acceptable models will need to be compatible with the same data, which by now are very precise, the shapes of the various $\Plin^{[j]}$ are not expected to vary significantly.
-As such, the Planck linear power-spectrum, that we will denote with $j=0$, is expected to be a good approximation of the linear power-spectrum in other models (with $j \neq 0$).
+As such, the Planck linear power spectrum, that we will denote with $j=0$, is expected to be a good approximation of the linear power spectrum in other models (with $j \neq 0$), so we choose to expand around this.

 We define the difference between the $j$-th and Planck linear power spectra as

 and we choose